thoth-station/adviser/docs/source/libdependency_graph.rst

 The actual query implemented in Thoth does not return values of packages.
-Based on our performance observations, due to serialization, deserialization and JanusGraph server-side cache, it is much more efficient to retrieve identifiers of these packages and ask for the actual package name, package version and source index URL later on in parallel for each item in the dependency chain (note that packages in the resulting query occur multiple times based on packages which introduced them).
+Based on our performance observations, due to serialization, deserialization and graph database server-side cache, it is much more efficient to retrieve identifiers of these packages and ask for the actual package name, package version and source index URL later on in parallel for each item in the dependency chain (note that packages in the resulting query occur multiple times based on packages which introduced them).

 We are now primarily focused on Python ecosystem, we use pip’s internal resolution algorithm to resolve dependencies.
-JanusGraph allows to submit code which should be executed during the traversal in JanusGraph, but this code has to be JVM compatible (e.g. Java, Groovy scripts) - because of this reason we cannot directly submit pip’s internal resolution algorithm written in Python.
-Moreover, we are interested in resolved stacks, which require maintaining a context used during the actual graph traversal.
-Python Implementation The very first implementation is written in Python and can be found in the Thoth’s adviser repository.
+The very first implementation is written in Python and can be found in the Thoth’s adviser repository.

-The key idea is in creation in-memory N-ary graph constructed based on queries to JanusGraph.
+The key idea is in creation in-memory N-ary graph constructed based on queries to graph database.
 This graph is subsequently traversed and the result of each full traversal yields a fully pinned down stack.

 .. image:: _static/dependency_graph.png